 22 And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.

 23 And this is His commandment: that we should believe on the name of His Son Jesus Christ and love one another, as He gave us commandment.

-No good or religious work pleases or satisfies God as a pure faith, trust or confidence in the Saviour, the Lord Jesus Christ and His finished work.
+No good or religious work pleases God as a pure faith, trust, or confidence in the Saviour, the Lord Jesus Christ, and His finished work.

 There is absolutely nothing you can do or give to God that will please, impress or move God other than putting your whole trust in Jesus Christ as your Saviour and Lord.

 Jesus said to the religious Jews who were seeking to know and do God’s works, “This is the work of God, that you believe in Him whom He sent.”
 (John 6:29 NKJV).

 If you ignore, reject, or refuse to acknowledge Jesus Christ as your Lord and Saviour, Beloved, you are simply calling God a liar.
 In other words, you are saying that the testimony that God gave about His Son Jesus Christ is untrue or unreliable (Matt.
 3:17, 17:5, John 12:28).

 That is an unpardonable sin that leads to the second death, eternal separation from God in hell fire!